huijing/slides/52-devrelcon-2019/README.md

 Back in 2016, there was a WIRED article titled The Average Webpage Is Now the Size of the Original Doom, which was 2.39mb.

-Now internet infrastructure varies widely across the world, but in many developing countries, data infrastructure is lacking and expensive.
+Now, internet infrastructure varies widely across the world, but in many developing countries, data infrastructure is lacking and expensive.
 Even something as benign as forgetting to optimise your website’s images, can add up to a significant portion of an user’s income in Niger or Madagascar, for example.

 That’s why it is important for developers from those regions, and every region around the world for that matter, to make their voices heard, and bring a greater awareness of the situations and contexts that we operate in.

-Jared mentioned just now how important is was to for conferences to have minimum standards for diversity and inclusion, and that's a step in the right direction in terms of conference organisation.
+Jarod mentioned just now how important is was to for conferences to have minimum standards for diversity and inclusion, and that's a step in the right direction in terms of conference organisation.
 But there's also much work to be done from the side of speakers, and content creators in general.

 This is not something that will change overnight, but we have to start somewhere.
 Start by contributing to open-source projects, and pointing out if a particular feature or design decision is missing something.
 Start by writing about your work, your opinions and your stories, to show the rest of the world a different way of working and thinking.